University of Illinois System

-The University of Illinois System is a system of public universities in Illinois consisting of three universities: Chicago, Springfield, and Urbana-Champaign.
-Across its three universities, the University of Illinois System enrolls more than 94,000 students.
+The University of Illinois System is a system of public universities in the U.S. state of Illinois, consisting of three campuses located in Chicago, Springfield, and Urbana-Champaign.
+Across all campuses, the University of Illinois System enrolls more than 101,000 students.
 It had an operating budget of $7.18 billion in 2021.
+Its oldest university, University of Illinois Urbana-Champaign, was established as the state's land grant university in 1867.

 Organization

-The University of Illinois System of universities comprises three universities in the U.S. state of Illinois: Urbana-Champaign, Chicago, and Springfield.
+The University of Illinois System consists of three campuses in Illinois Urbana-Champaign, Chicago, and Springfield.
 The university in Urbana-Champaign is known as "Illinois", "U of I", or "UIUC", whereas the Chicago campus is known as "UIC" and the Springfield campus as "UIS".

 The system is governed by a board of trustees consisting of thirteen members: the governor of Illinois serves as an ex officio member, nine trustees are appointed by the governor of Illinois, and a student trustee elected by referendum represents each of the system's three universities.
 One of the three student trustees is designated by the governor to have a vote.

 The U of I System is led by the president, an executive vice president, a CFO/vice president of finance, a vice president for economic development and innovation, and the chancellors that lead each of the three universities.
 System leadership works to develop strategies and solutions to address educational and administrative challenges across the system.
 Centralized system offices staff support the work of the three universities by providing critical services that are vital to its missions.

 Chicago

 The largest university in the Chicago area, UIC serves approximately 34,000 students within 16 colleges & schools including Applied Health Sciences, Architecture, Design, and the Arts, Business Administration, Dentistry, Education, Engineering, Graduate, Honors, Liberal Arts & Sciences, Nursing, Pharmacy, Public Health, Social Work, Urban Planning & Public Affairs, Law, and the College of Medicine (largest branch of three branches of the medical school) which is one of the nation's largest medical schools.
 With annual research expenditures exceeding $394 million, UIC is one of five doctoral research universities in the State of Illinois.
-Playing a critical role in Illinois healthcare, UIC operates the state's major public medical center and serves as the principal educator of Illinois’ physicians, dentists, pharmacists, nurses and other healthcare professionals.
+Playing a critical role in Illinois healthcare, UIC operates the state's major public medical center and serves as the principal educator of Illinois' physicians, dentists, pharmacists, nurses and other healthcare professionals.
 The University of Illinois Hospital & Health Sciences System (a.k.a.
 "UI Health"), which includes the hospital, clinics, and health science colleges, is a part of UIC.

 The modern UIC was formed in 1982 by the consolidation of two campuses: the Medical Center campus, which dates back to the 19th century; and the comprehensive Chicago Circle campus, which in 1965 replaced the two-year undergraduate Navy Pier campus designated to educate returning veterans.